desirepath41/visualCaptcha-PHP/README.md

 ```
 php composer.phar install
 ```
-or next one for globally installed composer
+Or next one for globally installed composer:
 ```
 composer install
 ```